SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Perl
 ~~~~
-We do not have installation steps for Selenium 2.0 with Perl at this time.
-If you have
+Perl is not supported in Selenium 2.0 at this time.
+If you have questions, or would like to assist
-experience with this and would be willing to contribute we'd love to hear from you.
-Please post
-a note to the Selenium developers_.
+providing this support, please post a note to the Selenium developers_.

 .. _developers: http://groups.google.com/group/selenium-developers

 PHP
 ~~~
-We do not have installation steps for Selenium 2.0 with PHP at this time.
-If you have experience with this and would be willing to contribute we'd love to hear from you.
-Please post a note to the Selenium developers_.
+PHP is not supported in Selenium 2.0 at this time.
+If you have questions, or would like to assist providing this support, please  post a note to the Selenium developers_.

 .. _developers: http://groups.google.com/group/selenium-developers